-If we decide to treat you as an outpatient, you should be reviewed by a senior clinician before you go home, but please contact your GP or return to the Emergency Department (A&E) if you develop any new symptoms.
+If we decide to treat you as an outpatient, you will be reviewed by a senior clinician before you go home, but please contact your GP or return to your nearest Emergency Department (A&E) if you develop any new symptoms.

 What happens after I go home?